danny814/California-Beach-Cleanups/proj_06_business_tasks_and_eda.md

 (insert chart here)

-__2.__ Are there specific months or seasons when certain types of trash are more prevalent? (chart of types by month here)
+__2.__ Are there specific months or seasons when certain types of trash are more prevalent?

-__3.__ Can we identify any long-term trends or patterns in the frequency of cleanup efforts over the timeframe? (see chart)
+__3.__ Can we identify any long-term trends or patterns in the frequency of cleanup efforts over the timeframe?

 ```sql
 WITH totals AS